AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 When you pause ads, they're reactivated if you resubmit the same ad or the stock level goes above the minimum.
 This allows you to retain the ad's history.

-When you delete ads and resubmit them, new ads are created, and historical data will need to be accumulated.
+When you delete ads and resubmit them, new ads are created, and historical data needs to be accumulated for the new ads.
 If you don't expect to resubmit deleted ads, however, having historical data isn't important.
 +++

 +++(Product inventory feeds) If I delete an ad template and then create a new, identical one, are missing items in the next feed file paused (when the feed file settings are configured to do so)?